qualiu/msr/tools/readme.txt

   -X [ --execute-out-lines ]  Execute each final output line as a command.
 Will show command -> run -> show return value, if no: -P -I -A.
   -Y [ --not-from-pipe ]      Force reading from files other than pipe (To avoid reading pipe if running in another command and no reading paths set).
   -z [ --string ] arg         Input a string and read from it (without reading files or pipe).
 You can also use it to learn/test Regex, or test input args.
-  --verbose                   Show parsed arguments, return value, time zone and EXE path, etc.
+  --verbose                   Show parsed arguments, return value, time zone and EXE path, content error rows, BOM infos, link files' real paths, etc.
   -m [ --show-count ]         Show matched count at each output line head.
   -u [ --show-elapse ]        Show used time at output line head.
   -v [ --show-time ] arg      Show time at each output line head: s,dz,dzs,dzo (s = second, m = millisecond, o = microsecond; d = date, z = zone, t = offset).